Tinkerforge/doc/en/source/Kits/HardwareHacking/SmokeDetector_HardwareSetup.rst

 Taking a look at the Smoke Detector
 -----------------------------------

-The ELRO FA20RF/2 has two LEDs next to the "TEST" and "APPRENDRE" buttons.
+The ELRO FA20RF/2 has two LEDs next to the "TEST" and "LEARN" buttons.

 .. image:: /Images/Kits/hardware_hacking_smoke_detector_leds_closeup_350.jpg
    :scale: 100 %